Richard Golian

 Prejudices against people who exhibit traits commonly associated with neurodivergence often stem from stereotypes.
 The general perception tends to polarize: on one side, we have successful personalities like Elon Musk; on the other, the idea of individuals entirely "incapable" of functioning in society.
 The media plays a significant role in this.
 Movies and TV series often portray characters with autistic traits as genius outsiders.

 Another layer of prejudice arises from the way autistic traits are framed as part of an autism spectrum disorder.
 Discussions revolve around illness, diagnosis, and treatment.
-Concepts become blurred—either everyone with certain traits is grouped with diagnosed autistics, including those who face significant challenges and cannot function independently (which is a separate topic I do not intend to downplay here), or there is an artificial and unhelpful categorization of individuals with unique traits.
+Concepts become blurred, either everyone with certain traits is grouped with diagnosed autistics, including those who face significant challenges and cannot function independently (which is a separate topic I do not intend to downplay here), or there is an artificial and unhelpful categorisation of individuals with unique traits.
 There is an excessive and unnecessary effort to simplify this complex subject to create the illusion that we understand it.
 To me, this seems like the opposite of understanding.
 Complex questions do not have simple answers.

-It is important to emphasize that not everyone who exhibits so-called autistic traits manifests all these characteristics, and if they do, it is to varying degrees.
+It is important to emphasise that not everyone who exhibits so-called autistic traits manifests all these characteristics, and if they do, it is to varying degrees.
 Moreover, not everyone who appears to exhibit an autistic trait is autistic.
 A unique way of experiencing and interacting with the world requires an individualized approach if we truly want to understand it.

-Every person is unique—some exhibit the traits listed below, while others are unique in different ways.
+Every person is unique.
+Some exhibit the traits listed below, while others are unique in different ways.

 • Social Interaction Difficulties: